The price of the test is $119. Results 10 to 15 days.

 | 125 Allergen Full Panel | $ 189 |

-Results will show the degree the reaction to each allergen, categorised either 0 (no signs of allergy), 1 (low), 2 (moderate) or 3 (high).
+Results will show the degree of your dog’s reaction to each allergen, categorised either 0 (no signs of allergy), 1 (low), 2 (moderate) or 3 (high).
+Please click the button below to view the full panel sample results report.

 The dog being tested should not be eating absolutely anything before the sample is collected, as this could adversely affect the test results.
 We therefore recommend that the sample be collected in the morning before eating.
 If this is not possible, we suggest that you wait as long as possible between meals before collecting the sample.